January 4, 2016

 In the same neighbourhood (Glenwood), in-the-know Durbanites stock up on fresh-from-the-oven baked goods from The Glenwood Bakery bread suppliers to the best restaurants in town (they also do deliciously creamy homemade ice-cream).
 Right next-door is parc., an excellent spot for laid-back lunch, with deliciously different salads and sandwiches listed on the chalkboard.

-On nearby Gale Street, Colombo Coffee & Tea Co. is one of the oldest tea and coffee importers in South Africa, revived under a new generation of coffee evangelists and transformed into Durban’s favourite coffee brand, served in-house at their very own industrial-style Factory Café, a must-visit for coffee-addicts.
+On nearby Gale Street, Colombo Coffee & Tea Co. is one of the oldest tea and coffee importers in South Africa, revived under a new generation of coffee evangelists and transformed into Durban’s favourite coffee brand.

 Long at the forefront of Durban’s more inventive culinary scene is Café 1999, where chef Marcelle Roberts designs novel, contemporary, regularly-changing Mediterranean menus around sharing, with dishes divided not into starters and mains, but “˜titbits’ and “˜bigbits’.